-Out at the bach, mature kanuka trees have been crashing down over the last two winters.
-They looked fine to a superficial eye, but the wood-cutter showed me how to examine further.
+Out at the bach a few years ago, mature kanuka trees started crashing down over two winters.
+They looked fine to a superficial eye, but the wood-cutter showed me how to examine them further.

-In the tops, a branch droops with dry foliage.
-The bushy head of a tree has a sparser look.
-A side branch may have dropped, leaving an entry point for fungus.
-And, most tellingly of all, at the very base of the tree, where he carefully probes with a metal prong, there is rot.
+In the tops, a branch drooped with dry foliage.
+The bushy head of a tree had a sparser look.
+A side branch might have dropped, leaving an entry point for fungus.
+And, most tellingly of all, at the very base of the tree, where he carefully probed with a metal prong, there was rot.

 Clearing through the body, mind and soul

 So the first stage of renewal, as Nature teaches, is that debris and dead matter must be cleared.
 My tai chi teacher calls this ‘Invest in loss.’